 Students should remain in the presence of their guests at all times, including while traveling in hallways, stairwells and elevators.
 The purpose of having escorts is to enhance the security of the facilities and to protect individual privacy.
 Failure to abide by the escort policy may result in disciplinary action.

 Any member of the residence life community may file a complaint against any resident for misconduct.
-The complaint may be prepared in writing or notice given in another manner directly to the coordinator of student life and development.
+The complaint may be prepared in writing or notice given in another manner directly to the residence life manager or coordinator of student life and development.
 A complaint deemed to be a violation of the Title IX Policy will be referred to the Title IX office for processing.

-Except with respect to possible Title IX violations that are referred to the Title IX office, the coordinator of student life and development will promptly investigate complaints or allegations of policy violations to determine if there is a reasonable cause to charge the accused resident with policy violations pursuant to the Code of Student Rights and Regulations.
-The coordinator of student life and development may take appropriate steps to resolve the situation using an informal resolution and the disposition will be final and there will be no subsequent proceedings.
+Except with respect to possible Title IX violations that are referred to the Title IX office, the residence life manager and/or coordinator of student life and development will promptly investigate complaints or allegations of policy violations to determine if there is a reasonable cause to charge the accused resident with policy violations pursuant to the Code of Student Rights and Responsibilities.
+The residence life manager and/or coordinator of student life and development may take appropriate steps to resolve the situation using an informal resolution and the disposition will be final and there will be no subsequent proceedings.

 All charges shall be presented to the resident in written form.
+The university primarily uses university email for notification.
 The written notice of charges will contain the following:

-The resident accused of violating the Code will meet with the coordinator of student life and development by the deadline assigned in the letter of charges.
+A resident accused of violating residence life policy or the Code and disposition cannot be resolved informally, will be referred to meet with the coordinator of student life and development or designee by the deadline assigned in the letter of charges.
 At this meeting the following matters will be decided:

-When a formal hearing becomes necessary, the residence life process will follow the hearing guidelines provided in the Code of Student Rights and Responsibilities, Section 6.6 which can be accessed at wp.missouristate.edu/studentlife/code.htm.
+When a formal hearing becomes necessary, the residence life process will follow the hearing guidelines provided in the Code of Student Rights and Responsibilities, Article 6 Section 6.

 In cases where there is a potential endangerment of persons or property, the coordinator of student life and development is empowered to impose temporary or provisional directives.
 A student receiving a temporary or provisional directive may seek relief from the dean of student services, in writing.
 Upon review, the dean of student services can amend the conditions of the order or remove the order.
 Interim Suspension may be imposed only: